johnnyczhong/CS373/week1_writeup.md

 Standards in naming are used to categorize malware.
 A particular convention is to categorize by type (virus, trojan, etc.), then platform (linux, win32, etc.), then family of malware (malware that displays similar behavior, imphash, etc.), then a variant name using letters as a designation.
 This naming convention allows anti-malware software and professionals to quickly understand its high level characteristics (how does it spread, what does it do).

 Handling malware requires special considerations.
-(1.4.5:58)
+The malware files are zipped and encrypted with the password "infected".
+The sample extension is also renamed, either changing the extension or adding a hash.
+Isolation of your machine is also necessary.

+# 1.4.7:54

 ### Useful Tools
 - Virustotal - a site where users can upload an md5 hash/file/url to search against a database maintained by many vendors to determine the type of malware they're dealing with.